exercism/javascript/exercises/concept/custom-signs/.docs/hints.md

 ## 2. Create a set of useful characters

-- same as #1
+- [const][mdn-const] are blocked scoped that have a value that can't be changed through reassignment.

 ## 3. Combine phrases to build up messages

-- [template strings][mdn-template-strings] - Template literals - allow for substitution of strings and embedded expressions
+- [template strings][mdn-template-strings] (Template literals) allow for substitution of strings and embedded expressions
-- [ternary operator][mdn-ternary-operator] is a short-hand way of operating on conditions, similar to `if/elseif/else`.
+- [ternary operator][mdn-ternary-operator] is a short-hand way of operating on conditions, similar to `if/else`.
 It can be easier to use in template strings because it is condensed.

 ## 4. Build a graduation sign